gurneeraj/jsonspringrest/README.md

 If there are any validation errors then it prompts the client:

-All the validation exceptions(MethodArgumentNotValidException) are handled in ApplicationRestExceptionHandler class.
+All the validation errors(MethodArgumentNotValidException) are handled in ApplicationRestExceptionHandler class.

 Also attached screen-shot of successful completion of different test cases.